- Vincent C. O. Njar, Ph.D.

 Prostate cancer is the second most frequently diagnosed cancer in men worldwide and it is the fifth leading cause of cancer-related death in men.
 Because the androgen receptor (AR) is the major target that drives this disease, endocrine therapies that modulate androgen receptor/androgen signaling, are the mainstay for the treatment of prostate cancer.
 These drugs are used for both castration-sensitive and castration-resistant disease states.
 Although endocrine therapy is the most widely used class of drugs for prostate cancer, a significant proportion of patients have innate resistance to the drugs and almost all patients eventually develop drug resistance.
-While the mechanisms of resistance to these drugs are still emerging, mechanisms such as, upregulation of AR, induction of AR point mutations, induction of AR splice variants, upregulation of 17α-hydroxylase/17.20-lyase (CYP17), a key enzyme in the steroidogenic pathway that lie at the crossroads of androgen and corticoid biosynthesis, upregulation of glucocorticoid receptor and activation of eukaryotic translation initiation factor 4F complex (eIF4F), a regulatory hub where several oncogenic hyperactive signaling pathways converge are well established.
+However, the mechanisms of resistance to these drugs are still emerging, mechanisms such as upregulation of AR, induction of AR point mutations, induction of AR splice variants, upregulation of 17α-hydroxylase/17.20-lyase (CYP17), a key enzyme in the steroidogenic pathway that lies at the crossroads of androgen and corticoid biosynthesis, upregulation of glucocorticoid receptor and activation of eukaryotic translation initiation factor 4F complex (eIF4F), a regulatory hub where several oncogenic hyperactive signaling pathways converge are well established.
 This special issue provides a comprehensive review of advances in these resistance mechanisms pathways/targets and the scientific and clinical progress to tackle this important medical problem and the challenges that are yet unmet.

-Keywordsprostate cancer, androgens, androgen receptor, endocrine therapies, hormonal/antihormonal therapies, castration, castration-resistant prostate cancer, drug resistance, molecular mechanisms of drug resistance.
+KeywordsProstate cancer, androgens, androgen receptor, endocrine therapies, hormonal/antihormonal therapies, castration, castration-resistant prostate cancer, drug resistance, molecular mechanisms of drug resistance

 Submission Deadline31 May 2020